Paywerk Integration Portal

 <script type="module" async>

-import 'https://merchant.sandbox.paywerk.co/ui/shop.js'
+import 'https://checkout.sandbox.paywerk.co/ui/shop.js'

 // any additional logic here